olmax99/pyathenastack/README.md

 In PyCharm:

 In PyCharm > Settings > Project Interpreter:
-+ Verify that the Project Interpreter `Pipenv(loansapp)` is selected.
++ Verify that the Project Interpreter `Pipenv(webflaskapi)` is selected.

-*NOTE:*   PyCharm should be opened with the loansapp directory as the top folder.
+*NOTE:*   PyCharm should be opened with the webflaskapi directory as the top folder.
 Otherwise the pipenv interpreter might behave in an unexpected way.